The Florida Division of Corporations has a searchable database of every Florida business entity, including all limited liability companies.

 1. Follow Florida Naming Guidelines

-Choosing a company name is the first and most important step in starting your LLC.
+Choosing a Florida company name is the first and most important step to take when starting an LLC.
 Be sure to choose a name that complies with Florida naming requirements and is easily searchable by potential clients.

 Be sure to follow these naming guidelines: